jdcloudcom/en/documentation/Networking/NAT-Gateway/Pricing/Purchase-Process.md

 ### Account Preparation

-Before starting creating the instance, you need to complete the registration of the JD Cloud Account, Real-name Verification and the payment preparation for the purchase of resources.
+Before starting creating the instance, you need to complete the registration of the JD Cloud & AI Account, Real-name Verification and the payment preparation for the purchase of resources.

 ### Account Registration

-If you have already had a JD Cloud account, you can skip the step and carry out subsequent settings.
-If you have not registered a JD Cloud account, you can conduct registration at JD Cloud official website, please see Registration of JD Cloud.
+If you have already had a JD Cloud & AI account, you can skip the step and carry out subsequent settings.
+If you have not registered a JD Cloud & AI account, you can conduct registration at JD Cloud & AI official website, please see Registration of JD Cloud & AI.

 ### Account Verification

-Real-name Verification is a prerequisite for the purchase and use of resources in JD Cloud.
+Real-name Verification is a prerequisite for the purchase and use of resources in JD Cloud & AI.
 You may choose personal real-name verification or enterprise real-name verification for the account.
 See real-name verification for details.

 ### Payment Preparation